When the shepherd lost his sheep

-When the shepherd lost his sheep (Când și-a pierdut ciobanul oile) is an archaic musical folk poem rooted in pastoral and ritual traditions, widespread throughout the Romanian cultural area.
+"When the shepherd lost his sheep" (Când și-a pierdut ciobanul oile) is an archaic musical folk poem rooted in pastoral and ritual traditions, widespread throughout the Romanian cultural area.

 The piece tells the story of a shepherd who has lost his flock and sets out in search of it.
 Its musical structure is based on a contrast between two episodes: a slow, lyrical part (a doina), expressing the sorrow of loss, and a lively dance melody, symbolizing the joy of hope in finding the flock or, in some versions, its actual return.

 The poem is usually performed solo, mainly by male shepherds, in a vocal-instrumental form.
-The primary instrument used is the fluier – a Romanian shepherd’s flute regarded as a symbol of pastoral culture.
-Some variants include elements of heterophony, in which the flute’s sound is combined with simultaneously produced guttural overtones.
+The primary instrument used is the fluier – a Romanian shepherd's flute regarded as a symbol of pastoral culture.
+Some variants include elements of heterophony, in which the flute's sound is combined with simultaneously produced guttural overtones.

-Alongside the ballad Miorița the poem is considered an important element of Romanian folklore, reflecting the spiritual and musical-poetic structure of what is known as the Mioritic space – a symbolic landscape of the Romanian worldview according to philosopher Lucian Blaga.
+Alongside the ballad "Miorița", the poem is considered an important element of Romanian folklore, reflecting the spiritual and musical-poetic structure of what is known as the Mioritic space – a symbolic landscape of the Romanian worldview according to philosopher Lucian Blaga.

-Due to the decline of the traditional pastoral lifestyle, When the shepherd lost his sheep has largely disappeared from contemporary folk practice.
+Due to the decline of the traditional pastoral lifestyle, "When the shepherd lost his sheep" has largely disappeared from contemporary folk practice.

-The poem within the pastoral folk tradition
+Context

 Romanian pastoral folklore includes a wide range of utilitarian melodies that accompany the daily life of shepherds.
 A significant role is played by signal tunes, performed on instruments such as the fluier or the bucium.
-These melodies mark different pastoral activities – for example: "Când mulge oile" (When the sheep are milked), "A cașului" (During the making of caș)… There are also what are known as "road melodies" that accompany the seasonal movement of flocks between summer and winter pastures, such as "Pornirea" (The departure), "Când urcă oile la munte" (When the sheep go up the mountain).
-Other tunes serve to gather a scattered flock, including: "Adunatul oilor la stână" (Gathering the sheep at the sheepfold), "Când adună oile de pe munte" (When gathering the sheep from the mountain).
+These melodies mark different pastoral activities – for example, "Când mulge oile" (When the sheep are milked), "A cașului" (During the making of caș)… There are also melodies known as "road melodies" that accompany the seasonal movement of flocks between summer and winter pastures, such as "Pornirea" (The departure), "Când urcă oile la munte" (When the sheep go up the mountain).
+Other tunes serve to gather a scattered flock, including "Adunatul oilor la stână" (Gathering the sheep at the sheepfold), "Când adună oile de pe munte" (When gathering the sheep from the mountain).

 Alongside utilitarian genres, the pastoral repertoire features more elaborate forms such as colinde (ritual carols), ballads, and dance melodies, all unified by the common theme of shepherding life.

-The poem When the shepherd lost his sheep holds a distinct place at the intersection of these traditions.
+The poem "When the shepherd lost his sheep" holds a distinct place at the intersection of these traditions.
 It combines narrative structure, musical expression, ritual significance, and dramatic progression – marking a shift from purely functional music to an artistic folk form.